 We live in a fertile country, with an abundance of fresh produce that can contribute to a healthy, nutritious diet.
 But the diets of many Australian adults are low in some of the nutrients most essential to our health.

-Many Australians are consuming less than the recommended dietary intake of important minerals such as zinc and magnesium.1 More than one in three men and teenage boys aren’t including enough zinc in their diet.1 And, one in three people over the age of two are missing out on enough dietary magnesium.1
+Many Australians are consuming less than the recommended dietary intake of important minerals such as zinc and magnesium.
+More than one in three men and teenage boys aren’t including enough zinc in their diet.
+And, one in three people over the age of two are missing out on enough dietary magnesium.

 Increasing dietary sources of zinc and magnesium is the obvious first choice here.
-Foods that are high in zinc include chicken, beef, dairy, shellfish, oysters, cereals, chickpeas, spinach and pumpkin seeds.
-Source of dietary magnesium include fish, almonds, bananas, avocados, spinach, black beans and yoghurt.
+Foods that are high in zinc include chicken, beef, dairy, shellfish, oysters, cereals, chickpeas, spinach and pumpkin seeds (to discover more foods that contain zinc and handy recipes for zinc-rich foods check out our blog What foods contain zinc?).
+Sources of dietary magnesium include fish, almonds, bananas, avocados, spinach, black beans and yoghurt.

 But if you aren’t getting enough of these minerals from your diet, you could consider taking a good quality mineral supplement.

-However, your ability to absorb minerals from a supplement can be affected by the form the mineral comes in.2
+However, your ability to absorb minerals from a supplement can be affected by the form the mineral comes in.

 Organic minerals are readily absorbed